guibranco/MSBuild.Version.Target/readme.txt

 A file named 'Version.txt' was created into the Properties directory.
 Update it with the current version, in the following format: 1.0.0

-On every build (non-RELEASE config) done file will be update with  Major version, Minor version, Build (incremented, every build)
+On every build (non-RELEASE config) done, file Version.txt and AssemblyInfo.cs will be updated with Major version, Minor version, Build (incremented, every build)

 Make sure that you have installed:
 - MSBuildExtensions (available at https://github.com/loresoft/msbuildtasks)